-IHO is currently an observer at UN-GGIM but it is expected that its status will be heightened as the "marine and maritime" domain comes under the global spotlight in 2017-18.
+IHO is currently an observer at UN-GGIM but it is expected that its status will be heightened as the "marine and maritime" domain comes under the global spotlight.
 IHB provides briefs to the MSDIWG on activities of interest.

 5.3.
 Standards Management